 ‘I don’t want it.’

 ‘Give it to your favourite charity if it makes you feel better.’
 He lowers his hand.
 ‘You have ninety-six hours, Mr Tyler.
-You have my phone number if you locate the file earlier.’
+You have my phone number in case you locate the file earlier.’

-The door closes slickly behind him and I hear his footsteps echo down the stairs and now I’m alone and there’s nothing but silence and the hum of the central heating system.
+The door closes slickly behind him.
+I listen as his footsteps echo down the stairs and now I’m alone and there’s nothing but silence and the hum of the central heating system.
 The money lies on the table like some ugly creature watching me.

-‘I don’t want you,’ I murmur and I can see it looking up at me through dull, uncomprehending eyes.
+‘I don’t want you,’ I murmur.
+I can see it looking up at me through dull, uncomprehending eyes.
 I can’t even bring myself to touch it.
 Besides, my hands are trembling too much.

 It really is time to find Wayne.
 There are questions I need to ask, answers I need to hear, documents I need to locate - soon.